onecooljimoke/HeuristicsProject/notes.md

 ## Definitions
 - field: all 81 positions on the board
+  + indices
-  + row 0, column 0 can be found at index 0 of the list
+    - row 0, column 0 can be found at index 0 of the list
-  + row 1, column 0 can be found at index 9 of the list
+    - row 1, column 0 can be found at index 9 of the list
-  + ...
+    - ...
-  + row 8, column 0 can be found at index 72 of the list
+    - row 8, column 0 can be found at index 72 of the list
-  + row 8, column 8 can be found at index 80 of the list
+    - row 8, column 8 can be found at index 80 of the list
+  + values
+    - 0 = available for move
+    - 1 = player 1 owns
+    - 2 = player 2 owns
 - macroboard (macro) list of 3x3 squares
   - indexes
     + 0 is upper left index